-Rep. Max Tyler is midway through his second full term in the Colorado House of Representatives in House District 23 in Lakewood.
-He is chairman of the Transportation & Energy Committee, as well as a member of the Public Health Care & Human Services Committee and the Appropriations Committee.
-He is also chairman of both the Joint Technology Committee and the Transportation Legislation Review Committee, which meet during the interim.
+Rep. Max Tyler is beginning his third term in the Colorado House of Representatives in House District 23 in Lakewood.
+He is chairman of the Transportation & Energy Committee, as well as a member of the Public Health Care & Human Services Committee and the State, Veterans, & Military Affairs committee.
+He is also chairman the Joint Technology Committee that meets during the interim.

 Rep. Tyler has focused his legislative efforts on promoting economic development, improving government efficiency and promoting clean tech in Colorado.
 During the 2013 session, he sponsored a key component of the House Democrats’ economic development package boosting funding for Colorado’s highly successful Small Business Development Centers program.
 With a staff of four and a general fund appropriation of less than $85,000, Colorado’s SBDCs served more than 5,000 small businesses, created 1,700 jobs and assisted in nearly $132 million in small business capital formation in 2011 alone for Colorado startups.
 HB 13-1002 provided an additional $300,000 for the next two years and draws down additional matching funds to create new Colorado companies and new Colorado jobs.